micro-FPGA/OpenMBMC/README.md

 OpenMBMC - Open source Multi Bus Memory Controller for HyperBUS and OPI devices.

-Currently only HyperRAM devices are supported.
+Currently only HyperRAM/HyperFlash devices are supported.